Camp Koinonia is an outdoor education program for 150 children ages 7-21 who have multiple disabilities.

 The program was developed in 1977 at Virginia Tech as part of a class with the primary purpose of providing a meaningful, experiential learning opportunity for university students while involving children and young adults, some with severe disabilities, in outdoor activities that they would not be able to do otherwise.
 A class of 200 UT students attends a three hour class every Thursday in preparation for their week at camp.
 During the first year of the program a counselor/camper duo submitted the winning name for the program – Camp Koinonia.
 Koinonia comes from the Greek and means ‘fellowship’ and ‘caring community’.
 Since that time the purpose and mission of Camp Koinonia has been to provide a ‘caring community’ for our campers in sense of true ‘fellowship’.
 It is also said of Camp Koinonia that this is ‘An Experience that will Last a Lifetime’ which has proven true for hundreds of individuals over the years.

-The program is offered through the Recreation and Leisure Studies Program in the Department of Kinesiology, Sport Managment, and Therapeutic Recreation at the University of Tennessee, Knoxville.
+The program is offered through the Therapeutic Recreaton Program in the Department of Kinesiology, Recreation, and Sport Studies at the University of Tennessee, Knoxville.
 College students from a variety of academic programs participate in the course, especially in Therapeutic Recreation, Special Education, Child and Family Studies, and Psychology.
 This 14 week course is devoted to facilitating the students’ understanding of working with children with disabilities before actually conducting the week long Camp Koinonia experience.

 The campers at Camp Koinonia come from a variety of special education programs and schools in Knox, Blount, and Anderson counties.
 The age ranges from 7-21 and the program is primarily geared toward those who do not normally have the opportunity to attend these types of programs.
-Disabilities include Down Syndrome, autism, muscular dystrophy, spina bifida, developmental delay, cerebral palsy, and others.
+Disabilities include Down syndrome, autism, muscular dystrophy, spina bifida, developmental delays, cerebral palsy, and others.

 The Clyde M. York, 4-H Training Center is an accessible facility located in Crossville, TN.
 Cabins include bunk beds, showers, and restroom facilities.